karastojko/mailio/README.md

 ## CMake ##

 Ensure that OpenSSL, Boost and CMake are in the path.
-If they are not in the path, one could use CMake options `-DOPENSSL_ROOT_DIR` and `-DBOOST_ROOT` to set them.
+If they are not in the path, one could use CMake options `-DOPENSSL_ROOT_DIR`, `-DBOOST_ROOT` and
+`Boost_INCLUDE_DIRS` to set them.
 Boost must be built with the OpenSSL support.
-If it cannot be found in the path, set the path explicitly via `library-path` and `include` parameters of
-`b2` script (after `bootstrap` finishes).
+If it cannot be found in the path, set the path explicitly via `library-path` and `include` parameters of `b2` script (after `bootstrap` finishes).
 Both static and dynamic libraries should be built in the `build` directory.

-If one wants to specify non-default installation directory say `/opt/mailio`, then use the CMake option `-DCMAKE_INSTALL_PREFIX`.
-Other available options are `BUILD_SHARED_LIBS`
+If one wants to specify a non-default installation directory, say `/opt/mailio`, then the option `-DCMAKE_INSTALL_PREFIX` should be used.
+If a user does not have privileges for the default directories, then it must specify one by using this CMake variable.

-(whether a shared or static library shall be build, by default a shared lib is build), `MAILIO_BUILD_DOCUMENTATION` (if Doxygen documentation is generated, by default is on) and `MAILIO_BUILD_EXAMPLES` (if examples are built, by default is on).
+Other available options are `BUILD_SHARED_LIBS` (whether a shared or static library shall be built, by default a shared lib is built), `MAILIO_BUILD_DOCUMENTATION` (if Doxygen documentation is generated, by default is on) and `MAILIO_BUILD_EXAMPLES` (if examples are built, by default is on).

 ### Linux, FreeBSD, MacOS, Cygwin ###